grpc/proposal/A38-admin-interface-api.md

 server.awaitTermination();
 ```

-Option 5: Create and start serving
+For this option, the `AdminServerBuilder` allows some flexibility, but it conflicts with `XdsServerBuilder` if users want to enable xDS, and it would be repetitive if we offers `AdminXdsServerBuilder` on the side.

+#### A function that creates and starts the gRPC server with admin services.
 ```java
 server = admin.StartAdminServer(50051, certChainFile, privateKeyFile)
 server.awaitTermination();
 ```

-For option 4/5, they well achieved the ultimate goal of reducing the line-of-code changes, but they also terrible at satisfying any need for extension.
-For option 5, advanced users might want to play with the admin service like adding interceptors or change credential types, but even tiny amount of change means fallback to option 1 (existing API).
-For option 4, the `AdminServerBuilder` allows some flexibility, but it conflicts with `XdsServerBuilder` if users want to enable xDS, and it would be repetitive if we offers `AdminXdsServerBuilder` on the side.
+For this option, advanced users might want to play with the admin service like adding interceptors or change credential types, but even tiny amount of change means fallback to use existing API.

-The drawback for option 3 is dependency management.
-To date, the gRPC official admin services Channelz/Reflection/Health are distributed as separated package to keep the main package focus as a network library.
-If we apply option 3, then we will void the separate effort.

 ## Future Work